azidyn/tachyoff/GUIDE.md

 I identify three;

-1. "Client": A website thing that display our measurements visually to the user
+1. __Client__: A website thing that display our measurements visually to the user

-2. "Drone": A very simple program that runs in the background somewhere which continually makes http requests to exchanges and makes a note of the response latency for each
+2. __Drone__: A very simple program that runs in the background somewhere which continually makes http requests to exchanges and makes a note of the response latency for each

-3. "Server(s)": To do two things: 1) Collect, store and serve the data measured from above and 2) serve the website/app (in many cases this is just an html file, javascript, images etc. and the least complicated part of this)
+3. __Server(s)__: To do two things: 1) Collect, store and serve the data measured from above and 2) serve the website/app (in many cases this is just an html file, javascript, images etc. and the least complicated part of this)

 Why do we need these three pieces?